omidarmat/webDevNotes/JavaScript/javascript-theory.md

 We then have to `.open()` the request by specifying the HTTP method and the URL.
 Afterwards, we would have to `.send()` the request.
 Sending the request will start performing the asynchronous task of sending the request and waiting for the server's response.
 So we cannot expect the resulting data to be immediately available on the request object.

-Once the respond from the server arrives, which means the requested data is ready, the request object will emit a `load` event, to which we can listen.
+Once the response from the server arrives, which means the requested data is ready, the request object will emit a `load` event, to which we can listen.
 The event listener would receive a callback function that will actually be called once the `load` event is detected.
 Note that the actual data comming from the server will be stored on the `responseText` property of the request object.

 ```js
 request.open("GET", "<URL>");